shader-slang/spec/proposals/041-ray-tracing-api.md

 - Every `HitGroup` in `PrimaryProgram.HitGroups` is constrained to that trace context.
 - Any-hit and intersection stage structs receive input types derived from the same context.

+Figure 5 shows how the `TraceProgram` context connects the trace call to the grouped stage structs.

+<a id="fig-context-reachability"></a>
 ![Context connects ray tracer and hit shaders](figures/041-ray-tracing-api/context-reachability.svg)

+*Figure 5.
+Context reachability contract: the `TraceProgram` connects `RayTracer<TProgram>`, the trace-wide context, hit groups, and stage input types so the compiler has a source-visible relationship.*

 This does not prove that arbitrary host data is correct.
 If the host builds an SBT or Metal function table that violates the reflected `TraceProgram`, the program can still be wrong.
 The